 King concluded, "As you know, Bexxar is a therapy that involves very complicated manufacturing and supply chain processes.
 The cell line is but one component of the product.
 It is used to produce the antibody for that product.
 It would be the responsibility of the user to assess the utility of the cell line in the manufacture of a biosimilar in any country, or for research or other purposes, and to obtain any licenses required for any contemplated use, e.g.intellectual property or regulatory licenses."

-Is this supposed to make those of us who support RIT feel better about GSK's untenable decision to sack this drug?
 There are years and years of research dedicated to Bexxar, a highly effective therapy that offers an easy and quick treatment time of about one week.
 It's very well tolerated and for most people causes few side effects.
 I had virtually none, other than some tiredness and temporarily low blood counts.

 Bexxar often results in very long remissions.
 I know several people who have been treated with Bexxar who are still in remission more than a decade later.
 It gave me an almost miraculous 13-plus years of remission.
 Whereas the chemotherapy I did in 1997 gave me less than two years.
 Pretty simple math, yes?